adamsorbie/intro-to-HPC-course-2020/README.md

 $ ssh-add
 ```

+Those of you who have access should login to the cluster now.

 ## Accessing installed software and submitting jobs

 On high-performance computing systems, it is often the case that no software is loaded by default.
 If we want to use a particular package, we will usually need to “load” it ourselves.